-Grade Level & Subject Assessment Learning Objectives: 9 th Grade Literacy SRI Students will increase their comprehension, vocabulary, and fluency in reading.
-9 th -12 th Grade Literacy Teacher/Student- created Rubric Students will be able to write reflections, that respond to a particular reading, that demonstrate higher order above and beyond the first level of Blooms Taxonomy ladder where students simply copy or repeat facts from their reading.
-Biology I District-wide end- of-course assessment Students will use the scientific method to organize, analyze, evaluate, make inferences, and predict trends from biology data.
-9th Grade Art Scott Foresman Art Rubric Students will improve their ability to draw from direct observation via studies of still life, skulls, African masks, etc. 9 th Grade Algebra Type III Assessment The students will demonstrate an understanding of quadratics and exponent rules.
-AP US History AP DBQ rubric and AP Free-Response Question AP US History students will increase their ability to identify and create the key elements of a strong DBQ response including a clear thesis statement, presentation of strong supportive arguments, and incorporation of primary documents.
+Grade Level Assessment Learning Objectives: & Subject

+9 th Grade SRI Students will increase their comprehension, vocabulary, Literacy and fluency in reading.
+9 th -12 th Grade Teacher/Student- Students will be able to write reflections, that respond to Literacy created Rubric a particular reading, that demonstrate higher order above and beyond the first level of Blooms Taxonomy ladder where students simply copy or repeat facts from their reading.
+Biology I District-wide end- Students will use the scientific method to organize, of-course analyze, evaluate, make inferences, and predict trends assessment from biology data.
+9th Grade Art Scott Foresman Art Students will improve their ability to draw from direct Rubric observation via studies of still life, skulls, African masks, etc. 9 th Grade Type III The students will demonstrate an understanding of Algebra Assessment quadratics and exponent rules.
+AP US AP DBQ rubric and AP US History students will increase their ability to History AP Free-Response identify and create the key elements of a strong DBQ Question response including a clear thesis statement, presentation of strong supportive arguments, and incorporation of primary documents.